Nova Leap Health Corp. Grants Stock Options

+NOT FOR DISSEMINATION IN THE UNITED STATES OR FOR DISTRIBUTION TO U.S. NEWSWIRE SERVICES

-HALIFAX, Novia Scotia, Jan.
-12, 2018 (GLOBE NEWSWIRE) — NOVA LEAP HEALTH CORP.
-(TSXV:NLH) (“Nova Leap” or the “Company”), a company focused on the home health care industry, has granted 1,485,000 incentive stock options to directors, officers, employees and consultants of the Company.
-The stock options are exercisable for a period of 10 years at an exercise price of $0.25 per share and vest 25% immediately and 25% on each anniversary date of the stock option grant date.
-The options were granted under and are subject to the terms and conditions of the Company’s Stock Option Plan.
+HALIFAX, Nova Scotia, Dec.
+23, 2024 (GLOBE NEWSWIRE) — NOVA LEAP HEALTH CORP.
+(TSXV: NLH) (“Nova Leap” or “the Company”), a growing home health care organization, announces that the Company has issued stock options.

+The Company has granted 1,000,000 incentive stock options to directors, officers and senior employees of the Company.
+The stock options are exercisable for a period of 10 years at an exercise price of CAD$0.35 per share and vest 25% immediately and 25% on each anniversary date of the stock option grant date.
+The options were granted under and are subject to the terms and conditions of the Company’s Third Amended and Restated Equity Incentive Plan.

 About Nova Leap